 About 20%-80% of women develop uterine fibroids by the time they turn 50.
-The team of expert OB/GYNs at Mott Women Healthcare diagnoses and treats women with fibroids at their location in the Chinatown neighborhood of New York City.
+The team of expert OB/GYNs at Mott Women Healthcare diagnoses and treats women with fibroids at their location in New York City.
 If you think you may have fibroids, call or book an appointment online today.

 Fibroids are benign (noncancerous) tumors that grow from the muscle tissue in the uterus.
 Also called myomas or leiomyomas, fibroids vary greatly in size, shape, and location.
 They can develop inside the uterus, attached to its outer surface, or within the uterine wall.